 Lennox-Gastaut syndrome starts in childhood, usually between three and five years of age.
 It is characterized by multiple types of seizures.
 Over three-quarters of those with the health condition have tonic seizures, which cause the muscles to contract uncontrollably.

-Dravet syndrome is a rare genetic condition which is apparent during the first year of life with febrile seizures (frequent fever-related seizures).
+Dravet syndrome appears during a child's first year with febrile seizures (frequent fever-related seizures).
 Down the road, other types of seizures often arise, such as myoclonic seizures and status epilepticus.

-Children with any one of the conditions typically experience poor development of language and motor skills, requiring help with day-to-day activities.
+Children with any one of the conditions cannot fully develop cognitively in language and motor skills, requiring help with day-to-day activities.

 Contact New Jersey Alternative Medicine for more information today.